 The three advisory committees are made up of farmer members, independent scientific advisors and representatives of the processing sectors.
 Their role is to identify and evaluate research proposals and recommend projects to the Trustees.
-Each committee includes one representative of CAFRE in an advisory capacity.
+Each committee includes one representative of College of Agriculture, Food and Rural Enterprise (CAFRE) in an advisory capacity.